Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Introduction

 \subsection{Acknowledgments}

-We thank Christine Berkesch, Daniel Erman, and Gregory G. Smith for conversations which refined our understanding of the relationship between virtual resolutions and regularity, and David Eisenbud for drawing our attention to linear truncations.
-We are also grateful to Daniel Erman and Michael Brown for their help in simplifying the proof of Proposition~\ref{prop:free-monad}, Monica Lewis for pointing out an improvement to Theorem~\ref{thm:ci-regularity}, as well as Michael Loper and Navid Nemati for helpful conversations early in this project.
+We thank Christine Berkesch, Daniel Erman, and Gregory G.~Smith for conversations which refined our understanding of the relationship between virtual resolutions and regularity, and David Eisenbud for drawing our attention to linear truncations.
+We are also grateful to Daniel Erman, Michael Brown, David Favero, and Peter Webb for their help in simplifying the proofs of Proposition~\ref{prop:free-monad} and Theorem~\ref{thm:uniqueness}, Monica Lewis for pointing out an improvement to Theorem~\ref{thm:ci-regularity}, as well as Michael Loper, Navid Nemati, Ben Briggs, and Felix K\"ung for helpful conversations.
+We thank the referees for their suggestions, which improved the presentation of our results.
 The computer software \textit{Macaulay2} \cite{M2} was vital in shaping our early conjectures.

 The first author is grateful for the support of the Mathematical Sciences Research Institute in Berkeley, California, where she was in residence for the 2020--2021 academic year.
 The first author was partially supported by the National Science Foundation under Award Nos.
 DMS-1440140 and NSF MSPRF DMS-2002239.
 The third author was partially supported by the NSF grants DMS-1745638, DMS-2001101, and DMS-1502209.